 Cleaning your list is one of the most important things you can do as an email marketer.
-Doing so protects you from all kinds of spam traps, ensuring a pristine sender reputation.
+Conducting proper email hygiene protects you from all kinds of spam traps, ensuring a pristine sender reputation.
 There are many ways to go about it, and so we gathered tips from top experts in the email industry.

 Email experts share email list cleaning tips